restqa/documentation/README.md

     plugins:
       - name: restqapi #Plugin name that contain details for API to be tested
         config:
-          url: https://api.openweathermap.org # Host URL of API to be tested
+          url: https://api.worldhotels.org # Host URL of API to be tested
     outputs: # List of outputs
       - type: file #Export the result into a file
         enabled: true # Enabled the inputs
         config:
           path: 'report-result.json' # Path of the output file which is json in this case
 ```

+#### Dataset Preparation

+The dataset contain the list of values that is required to be passed as a parameter to the test suite.
+This might be in form of Excel Sheet, CSV based file or Confluence data sheet.
+For this example, the data will be hosted in CSV file within the repository.